Multivariate cluster point process to quantify and explore multi-entity configurations: Application to biofilm image

-Even more powerful would be incorporation of the MACPP into a broader modeling framework that could capture higher-order spatial structure, for example, through regression parameters.
-The proposed model in (\ref{eq: grand_model}) is flexible in that it can accommodate different standard modeling frameworks.
-For example, one can choose the form of $\lambda_i(\bs), i=1, \ldots, m$, and replace the homogeneous Poisson process components in (\ref{eq: the_chosen_one}) by multivariate log-Gaussian Cox process components.
+To explore another challenging feature, higher-order spatial structure, we analyzed subsetted image data.
+Between-quadrant variability in parameter estimates from both the MCPP and NSP methods suggests the subsetting approach was helpful.
+Even more powerful would be incorporation of the MCPP into a broader modeling framework that could capture higher-order spatial structure, for example, through regression parameters.
+The proposed model in (\ref{eq: all_taxa}) is flexible in that it can accommodate different standard modeling frameworks.
+For example, one can choose the form of $\lambda_i(\bs), i=1, \ldots, m$, and replace the HPP components in (\ref{eq: all_taxa}) by multivariate log-Gaussian Cox process components.
 Such an extension would enable the characterization and quantification of more complex spatial correlation structures among multiple taxa or other types of objects.
-We are actively pursuing this line of model development.
+We are currently developing these models.

-A further avenue that will enhance usefulness of the approach is development of a meta-analytic approach to combine data from multiple images.
-In 100 sampled images of tongue biofilm from five donors, both within-sample and across-sample variability of inter-taxon spatial relationships is apparent.
-This variability can be quantified via a meta-analytic, multivariate, log-Gaussian Cox process model that we have developed (manuscript in preparation).
+We are also pursuing an avenue that will further enhance usefulness of the approach, by developing a meta-analytic framework to combine data from multiple images.
+In 100 sampled images of tongue biofilm from five donors, both within-sample and across-sample variability of inter-taxon spatial relationships is apparent \citep{wilbert2020spatial}.
+This variability can be quantified via a meta-analytic, multivariate, log-Gaussian Cox process model.
 To date, it has not been standard to apply formal unified models to combine data across multiple biomedical images.
 Instead, most practitioners have relied on post hoc comparisons, such as through ANOVA or non-parametric two-group comparisons.
-An efficient meta-analytic approach would increase the scope and applicability of the proposed method and would help in development of spatial analysis of multiple microbiome samples in general and may therefore prove to be a more fruitful line of model development.
+An efficient meta-analytic approach would also allow estimation and testing of covariate relationships with specific spatial structures, thereby increasing the scope and applicability of the proposed method.